Mhdi-kr/next-markdown-blog/posts/developers-productivty-and-procrastination.md

 we are scared of the unknown.

-we do not have smart goals
+Our goals do not meet the SMART criteria.

 we should evaluate why we are doing it